Pixelguy14/Julia_msi_GUI/test/readme.md

 ## Test Case Configuration

-You can customize the test run by editing the variables in `test/run_tests.jl`.
+You can customize the test run by editing the variables in `test/run_tests.jl` or `test/run_preprocessing.jl` respectively.

 ### Enabling and Disabling Test Cases
-You can run or skip specific test cases by setting the corresponding boolean variables to `true` or `false`.
+You can run or skip specific test cases of run_tests by setting the corresponding boolean variables to `true` or `false`.

 ```julia
 test1 = true  # Runs Test Case 1